-Michael J. has been the beginning guitar instructor at Sound Check Studios for the past year and a half and previously taught private in home students.
+Michael J. has been the beginning guitar instructor at a private studio for the past year and a half and previously taught private in home students.

 Students can expect to learn basic chords and beginner essentials so that they can start learning their favorite songs as quickly as possible.

 Teaches chords and the Songs you want to learn!

 Teaching beginners, intermediate, and also advanced players.

 Acoustic and electric guitar, reading, chords, songs, and more!

 Beginner students are welcome and shown how to enjoy music in a simple and fun way along with learning songs too.

 * the basics of your guitar (tuning and maintenance)